jint-method/model-view-viewmodel-controller/README.md

 ## Models

-The role of a model is to manage a state will be passed down to the viewmodels.
+The role of a model is to manage the state that will be passed down to a viewmodel.

 - models are static
 - models manage a state